 NOTE: There are times when riders try riding with a faster group, but cannot maintain the pace because they overestimate their abilities or don’t understand what riding at the higher level means.
 When this happens they should be escorted back to a slower group, escorted to the start, or shown the way back.

-- The Social Group is the least structured of the group ride classifications.
-Routes are usually not published in advance.
+- The Social Group, including "Social+ Group," is the least structured of the group ride classifications.
+Routes may or may not be published in advance.
 Some Social riders have little to no group riding skills – the Social Group is where riders new to group riding often start.
 Because many Social riders have only basic riding skills, they may stop to drink their hydration fluids instead of drinking while riding.
 These riders especially value and enjoy the social aspect of riding with each other on relatively easy routes, rather than the fitness aspect you can expect to find in other classifications.
+Note: the Social+ Group rides a little further, a little faster, and may do more hills than the main Social Group.
+Both Social and Social+ are "no drop" rides.

 Ride Leader Responsibilities